 * All fuel converted to gallons of gasoline on an energy content basis.
 For trains, most of this fuel is electricity.

 Dedicated or “bus rapid transit” lanes and the use of high occupancy vehicle (HOV) lanes often make mass transit commutes the quickest option.
 Effective mass transit is also more convenient when people find it predictable.
 Mass transit providers can make their services more predictable by publishing and sticking to schedules.
 Updating schedules often and providing them in mobile applications such as Google Maps and other formats riders can access easily also increases predictability.
 Some mass transit providers use geotracking systems such as NextBus to help riders track schedules and delays.
 Mass transit providers can also make their services more convenient by making payment easier and helping passengers link multiple transportation modes.
 Some transit agencies offer mobile ticketing apps or pre-loaded transit cards.
 In some cases, these are interoperable with bike-sharing systems or other mobility services.
-Making bicycle storage available at transit stations can also enable travelers to transfer transportation modes easily.
+Making bicycle storage available on buses or at transit stations can also enable travelers to transfer transportation modes easily.